vanshika230/Machine-Learning/README.md

         b.
 Data Acquisition using Web APIs
         c.
 Data Acquisition- Web Crawler using Scrappy Projects:-
-             - Github Webscraping
+             - Github Webscraping using BeautifulSoup.
-             - Linkedin Webscraping
+             - Linkedin Webscraping using BeautifulSoup and Selenium.